Hmm. I seem to have found another interest.

 I’ve found a copy of the original “Broadcast Teletext Specification”, September 1976, by the BBC, IBA and BREMA (it’s on http://www.doc.ic.ac.uk/~ih/teaching/teletext/ if you guys want to have a look).
 Basically, this is the document that described the Teletext standard as it was at the start.
 It covers the bare essentials, and nothing more (unlike the ETSI EN 300-706 standard, which covers **everything**).

 I figure I might have a go at building a Teletext receiver out of a couple of opamps, some passive components, some RAM, and an FPGA.
 Basically a box that takes a CVBS/FBAS composite video signal, waits for the VBI, strips the data from the Teletext packets and stores said data in RAM.
 A microcontroller then reads that data out of RAM and feeds it to a PC for storage.

-I’ve also got two books on order from Amazon — “Basic Television and Video Systems” by Bernard Grob, and “Video Scrambling and Descrambling for Satellite and Cable TV” by Rudolf Graf.
+I’ve also got two books on order from Amazon that I plan on reading from my twiddy obx rentals vacations I booked a few weeks ago — “Basic Television and Video Systems” by Bernard Grob, and “Video Scrambling and Descrambling for Satellite and Cable TV” by Rudolf Graf.
 The latter is more to satisfy my slight interest in TV conditional-access systems, the former to learn more about TV transmission and reception technology.